HonestInsurance/Resources/documentation/server-build.md

 `proxy_set_header Host $host;`

-Note: The IP address configured in `proxy_pass http://127.0.0.1:8545;` can be any arbitrary IP address and port.
-However, it is crucial that this IP address & port matche the IP address and port on which the GETH process is listening on when the node is started with `nohup geth ... --rpcaddr "127.0.0.1" --rpcport "8545" ...`.
+Note: The IP address configured in `proxy_pass http://127.0.0.1:8545;` needs to match the IP address and port on which the GETH process is listening on when the node is started with `nohup geth ... --rpcaddr "127.0.0.1" --rpcport "8545" ...`.

 ## 7.2 Install SSL certificates